Contents

 -

-Lost Passport: QAR 200
+Lost passport: QAR 200

 It's a good idea to check the most current information for fees directly on the MOI, as these charges may change.

-Wait for Approval
+Step 4: Wait for approval

-After completing all the above steps, you will need to wait around 1 to 2 working days for the Ministry of Interior to process your application.
-Since these times can vary, you can always check your application status online or through the Metrash app.
-Usually, you will receive an update on your status via the app once your permit has been approved.
+You should receive an update on your status via the app once your permit has been approved.
 If there are any issues or missing documents, the app will notify you, so you can resolve them before traveling.

 Once your application has been approved, your re-entry permit will be issued.
 The permit is a temporary document that is valid for up to 30 days, during which you can return to the country.
 If you do not return to Qatar during the permit’s validity period, you will need to apply for a replacement.